EXCEPT FOR BREATHING and eating, nothing is more fundamental to your life than the conversations you have—with yourself and with others.

-Q: Why are you solo?
+Q: Why do you work solo?

-A: Helping clients build the most productive communication strategy, I believe, is intimate work.
-We need to freely be able to deal with the hard realities of perceptions and impressions that others have of you and your credibility.
+You must be willing to face and engage the hard realities of perceptions and impressions that others have of you and your credibility.
 Approaching those conversations with a practical optimism takes trust and respect.
-I bring that to every conversation we have.
-I invite you to do the same.
+I bring that to every conversation we have and I invite you to do the same.

 Q: How long does it take?
 How much does it cost?

 A: Those are the two most often asked questions.

 While it varies, the average engagement that I'm in right now has lasted over a year.

 Again, on average, you should expect a five figure investment.

 Q: If you don't mind getting personal for a moment, what's your favorite movie and favorite food?

 A: Godfather II and I can't decide between pasta and sushi.

 Although, the rarified air of change is change that is sustained.
 That’s where efforts to communicate better must outlive the presence of the coach.
 That’s much harder because it demands faith and trust in oneself and in others.
 And that is where our work will go.